typelevel/kittens/README.md

 ![kittens image](http://plastic-idolatry.com/erik/kittens2x.png)

 kittens is part of the [Typelevel][typelevel] family of projects.
-It is an Open Source project under the Apache License v2, hosted on [github][source].
+It is an Open Source project under the Apache License v2, hosted on [GitHub][source].
 Binary artefacts will be published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.

 It is available for Scala 2.11 and 2.12, and Scala.js.